Ashmitha-2006/web-security-academy-labs/portswigger-lab-writeups/dom_xss/README.md

 | **Implement Content Security Policy (CSP)** | A strict CSP (`script-src 'self'`) blocks inline script execution, providing defence-in-depth even if XSS fires. |

 ---
+🌍 Real-World Scenario

+In real-world applications, DOM XSS vulnerabilities are often found in search functionalities, URL parameters, or dynamic content rendering.An attacker could craft a malicious link containing a payload and trick a victim into clicking it.
+Once opened, the script executes in the victim’s browser, potentially leading to session hijacking or data theft.

 ## 🧠 Skills Demonstrated
 - DOM-based XSS exploitation